Kansas Christian College (Overland Park): Accreditation

 Kansas Christian College is authorized by the Kansas legislature to grant degrees and is accredited by the Commission on Education of the Association for Biblical Higher Education (ABHE).

 Facilities

 Kansas Christian College has five major buildings.
 The Administration Building houses administrative offices and the admission department.
 Shaver Hall houses a dining hall and student residences.
 Cowen Memorial Auditorium houses the gym, business offices, academic offices and counseling and tutoring facilities.
 The Palmer Education Center houses Overland Christian Schools and the Watkins Memorial Library.
 The college classroom building provides classroom space, a student center and faculty offices.

 Athletics

 After over a decade of not offering any athletics, KCC launched a newly branded athletics department for the 2016-2017 athletics season.
-The Falcons compete in the NCCAA and ACCA and offer men’s baseball, men's and women's basketball, men and women's soccer, and volleyball.
+The Falcons compete in the NCCAA and ACCA and offer men’s baseball, softball, men's and women's basketball, men and women's soccer, men’s and women’s golf, women’s flag football and volleyball.